f-u-z-z-l-e/semver-plugin/README.md

 The plugin will create an [annotated git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) and set a default commit message.
 To override the default message one can specify an alternate **tagMessage** via the semver gradle extension.

+### Setting the buildMetadataSeparator
+Sometimes it is necessary to tweak the output of the version string as not all projects follow the semver specification strictly.
+For example if you would like to tag a docker image with the default settings applied by this plugin, the docker build command will fail as it doesn't allow the character '+' in the tag name.
+To circumvent this problem the buildMetadataSeparator property allows for overriding the separator with a custom value.

 ## Configuration
 Refer to [plugins.gradle.org](https://plugins.gradle.org/plugin/ch.fuzzle.gradle.semver) on how to apply the plugin.